SCRN Exam - Stroke Certified Registered Nurse

 The Stroke Certified Registered Nurse (SCRN) exam is administered during testing windows in February, May, and September each year.

-For the most current information on SCRN exam dates, application deadlines, and fees, please visit the ABNN website.
+For the most current information on an SCRN program, like exam dates, application deadlines, and fees, please visit the ABNN website.

 • Number of Questions: The Stroke Certified Registered Nurse (SCRN) certification exam consists of 170 multiple-choice questions.
 Of these, 150 are scored, while 20 are unscored pretest questions used for future exam development.